The Olympic flame arrives in Milan: surprises and stars among the last torchbearers

 Getty Images

 After thousands of miles and many torchbearers, the Olympic flame is about to conclude its long journey.
-Today we will see it shining around Milan and, in the evening, arrive in Duomo, so that it will then be ready for the big party, namely the opening ceremony scheduled at San Siro on Feb.
+Today we will see it shining around Milan and, in the evening, arrive in Duomo, so that it will then be ready for the big party, namely the opening ceremony scheduled to take place at San Siro on Feb.
 6.

 After Snoop Doog&#8217s exploit in Gallarate, today other stars of music and beyond will experience the thrill of being torchbearers.
 Among them are singer Mahmood and chef Carlo Cracco.
 Coni President Luciano Buonfiglio will also have this important honor of carrying the Olympic flame.
 In total, 170 torchbearers will take the stage on the day (with a decidedly important security detail).